Steps To Selling Your Home

 Step #4 - Home Listing Goes Live

-As you home is shown to prospective buyers our team will call and get feedback from their Realtor.
+As your home is shown to prospective buyers, our team will call and get feedback from their REALTOR®.
 We will compile this information and update you weekly as to what we learn.
-If numerous people are complaining about a yellow wall you will be advised to adjust that so the next buyer will not have the same objection.
+If numerous people are complaining about a yellow wall, you will be advised to adjust that so the next buyer will not have the same objection.
 If the price is out of line we will have that discussion as well.
 All in all, we will have ongoing communication to ensure your home does not go stale and you get the results you are looking for.